 The second day was entirely dedicated to study visits, starting with the Municipality of Aglantzia where the project partners learned about the Pay-As-You-Throw system of the municipality.
 It is the first one of this kind to be implemented in Cyprus.
 The Municipality of Aglantzia stressed the importance of a proper communication with the citizens.
 A visit to the Athalassa Forest Park and the University of Cyprus Campus followed.
 The first is an example of how a natural area can combine green infrastructure and urban development.
 The day concluded with the visit to the Cyprus Energy Agency.
 There, partners learned about the work and mission of the Agency and especially about the Yeitonia+ initiative which aims to change the way people live in neighborhoods.
 It is characterised by an increased percentage of pedestrian zones and green areas, encouraging and facilitating the movement of pedestrians and bicycles, providing safe access to all citizens with no exception, and restricting the use of private vehicles.

-Presentations made during the thematic seminar will be soon available.
+Presentations made during the thematic seminar are available here.